A 3 Month Update on Mom Life + Breastfeeding

 If we’re out, I need to get home to pump.
 If we’re busy doing chores around the house, I have to “take a break” to pump.
 It’s hard.
 In reality, I’m feeding our little guy, but many times, I feel as though I’m detracting from what I’m doing from other people.
 I think I’ve realized this is almost entirely my problem and that no one else is bothered by it, but it does detract from time with others.

 There’s a part of me that wishes I was ready to go months and months with pumping, but there’s that other pragmatic part that sees the hardship with the success.
 At three weeks, I really wasn’t sure I’d last until three months.
 Now that I’m here and making plans to last another three months, I’m actually quite proud of myself.
-But I’ve also realized I need to stay proud of myself as a mother even after I quit pumping.
+But I’ve also realized I need to stay proud of myself as a mother even after I stop pumping.

 Leave a Reply